 If you are a landlord looking for a lettings company in Swindon then look no further.
 Castles have been local to Swindon for over 15 years.
 We work with landlords with large to small portfolios, those who are looking for a company to find them tenants to those who want their properties fully managed.
 At Castles we work with our landlords to ensure that we are delivering the level of service they need.

 Our experienced lettings negotiators will be able to advise you on the current market and advise on exactly what the market is looking for.

 Our experienced property managers will take your property and ensure that you are informed and updated on all issues with your property.
 We look after everything in house including collection of rental with our experienced and reliable administrative team.

-Whether you are looking to let your own home, or have an investment property to let, it is important to ensure the property is presented in good order throughout.
+Whether you are looking to let your own home, or have an investment property to let, it is important to ensure the property is presented in good order throughout and meets the fit for human habitation requirements (Act 2018).
 This will help to attract a good quality tenant and maximise the potential rental income.

-Ideally, a property should be well decorated throughout and we suggest neutral colours such as magnolia or cream.
+Ideally, a property should be well decorated throughout and we suggest neutral light colours.
 Kitchens and bathrooms should be modern and well equipped.
 The following are generally expected to be provided:

 It would be helpful to a tenant to supply an information pack to contain such details as:

-We recommend that a property, including the windows and carpets, are professionally cleaned, prior to the commencement of a tenancy.
+We recommend that property, including the windows and carpets, be professionally cleaned, prior to the commencement of a tenancy.
 The garden should also be left in good seasonal order and be well maintained.
 If a garage is available to use, this should be left empty and secure.